-In storage subsystems, power distribution units, power supplies, cooling devices, and controllers are often configured to be redundant (configuration, system)
+In storage subsystems, power distribution units, power supplies, cooling devices, and controllers are often configured to be redundant.
+The disks comprising a mirror set are redundant.
+A parity RAID array's member disks are redundant, since surviving disks can collectively replace the function of a failed disk.

+redundant (configuration, system)